bulletmark/pacpush/README.md

 inefficient to be downloading and building most packages twice for the same architecture machines.

-Using `pacsync`, I now update my PC first then after that update has finished I run `pacsync lt` on my PC to update `lt` directly via my local LAN.
-Pacsync pushes the updated package lists, then queries `lt` to work out which packages `lt` has out of date (including AUR packages), then pushes all the system and AUR packages that it has which `lt` needs.
+Using `pacpush`, I now update my PC first then after that update has finished I run `pacpush lt` on my PC to update `lt` directly via my local LAN.
+Pacpush pushes the updated package lists, then queries `lt` to work out which packages `lt` has out of date (including AUR packages), then pushes all the system and AUR packages that it has which `lt` needs.

-After running `pacsync`, I run a `pacaur -Su` update on `lt` and it completes very quickly because `lt` only needs to download the system and AUR packages my PC did not have.
+After running `pacpush`, I run a `pacaur -Su` update on `lt` and it completes very quickly because `lt` only needs to download the system and AUR packages my PC did not have.
 I typically use very similar system and AUR packages on both machines so typically `lt` doesn't need to download or build any updated packages at all.

-You need to have root ssh access to the remote machines for `pacsync` to work.
+You need to have root ssh access to the remote machines for `pacpush` to work.
 See the SSH KEY CONFIGURATION section below on how best to set this up.

-Obviously this only works for machines of the same architecture, i.e. compatible package files, so `pacsync` checks for this before syncing any files.
+Obviously this only works for machines of the same architecture, i.e. compatible package files, so `pacpush` checks for this before pushing any files.

 ### COMPARISION TO PACSERVE